 For more information about how to import a solution, see Import a solution.

-By default, the Navigation Tour video prompt appears the first time a user signs in to Microsoft Dynamics CRM Online or Microsoft Dynamics CRM (on-premises) using a web browser.
+By default, the Navigation Tour video prompt appears the first time a user signs in to Microsoft Dynamics 365 (online) or Dynamics 365 (on-premises) using a web browser.
 The video prompt won’t appear on subsequent sign-ins after the user clicks Don’t show me this again.
 Notice that, if the user clears the browser cache or signs in from a different computer’s web browser, the video prompt will display again.

-For the typical deployment the Navigation Tour video can be a valuable learning tool for users new to Microsoft Dynamics CRM.
-However, for some Microsoft Dynamics CRM (on-premises) deployments that use Remote Desktop Services or are highly customized, you may want to disable the video.
-To disable the video prompt, follow these steps from the Microsoft Dynamics CRM Server, where the Front End Server role is running.
+For the typical deployment the Navigation Tour video can be a valuable learning tool for users new to Microsoft Dynamics 365.
+However, for some Dynamics 365 (on-premises) deployments that use Remote Desktop Services or are highly customized, you may want to disable the video.
+To disable the video prompt, follow these steps from the Microsoft Dynamics 365 Server, where the Front End Server role is running.

-You can run the Navigation Tour video at any time from a web browser running Microsoft Dynamics CRM.
+You can run the Navigation Tour video at any time from a web browser running Microsoft Dynamics 365.
 To do this click or tap Settings and then click or tap Open Navigation Tour.

-The following information describes how to configure Windows Server 2012 R2 with Active Directory Federation Services (AD FS) 2.2 to support CRM applications such as CRM for phones, Microsoft Dynamics CRM for tablets, Dynamics CRM for Outlook, Microsoft Social Engagement, or other Dynamics CRM applications that need OAuth support.
+The following information describes how to configure Windows Server 2012 R2 with Active Directory Federation Services (AD FS) 2.2 to support Dynamics 365 applications such as Dynamics 365 for phones, Microsoft Dynamics 365 for tablets, Dynamics 365 for Outlook, Microsoft Social Engagement, or other Dynamics 365 applications that need OAuth support.

 By default, forms authentication is disabled in the intranet zone.
 You must enable forms authentication by following these steps.

 Log on to the AD FS server as an administrator.